elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is an interpreted
+      <strong>Interview Response:</strong> JavaScript is an interpreted programming language.
-      language.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> In a compiled language, the target
-      machine directly translates the program.
-In an interpreted language, the source code is not directly translated by the target machine.
+      <strong>Technical Response:</strong> Programs written in a compiled language are translated directly by the target machine.
+With an interpreted language, the source code is not directly translated by the target machine.
 Instead, a different program, interpreter, reads and executes the code.
-In simple
-      terms: JavaScript is an interpreted language.
+In simple terms: JavaScript is an interpreted language.
     </div>
   </div>
 </details>

 Source: <https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/>

-### What is the name of JavaScript scripting language specification called?
+### What is the name of the JavaScript scripting language specification called?

 <details>
   <summary>